dashaw/mle_prep/ml_from_scratch/README.md

   * it can be shown taht if we minimize ||w|| then we maximize the distance of the decision boundary
   * it can be hard to remember, refer to [this guide](https://www.analyticsvidhya.com/blog/2021/10/support-vector-machinessvm-a-complete-guide-for-beginners/) if wanting to bursh up

-* Decision tree: recall that we grow tree/splits in a greedy fashion and have options on the mathematical approach for determining "best" split
+* Decision Tree: recall that we grow tree/splits in a greedy fashion and have options on the mathematical approach for determining "best" split
   * one such approach is to use Entropy and Information Gain
   * $Entropy = - {\sum} p(X)*log_{2}(p(X))$ which is maximize when an even 50/50 split of each class
   * example: - (0.5*(-1) + 0.5*(-1)) = 1